MWFK/Market_Prediction-Building_Trading_Strategies/My Work & Research/README.md

-# My experimental notebooks and reference notebooks for future implementations
+# My experimental notebooks and RL reference notebooks

 ##### All references are provided within each notebook.